 She was about to ask but didn’t get a chance as Izuku returned to their table with their drinks, somehow balancing the tray in one hand while hobbling along with his crutch, a sight that had Kyoka shaking her head.
 “Damn, Zuk, I told you I would go get the drinks if you wanted to sit down.
 Are you sure you’re okay?”

 Her ear jacks twitched, one of them rising to point at him angrily, causing the woman who had just been about to go back to her book to blink behind her glasses.
-“And don’t lie, I can hear your heart thumping a little too much to be normal after so short a walk.”
+“And don’t lie, I can hear your heart thumping a little too much to be normal after such a short walk.”

 Izuku gulped, staring at the jack hovering in front of his chest like a snake ready to bite.
 “Er, I don’t suppose you would buy the excuse that i, it’s because I’m out with two good-looking girls, and that’s a first for me?”